Pretty Vacant; Reviewing Latest El Paso Times Empty Editorial 'Guidance for Mayor Runoff'

 Then we meet an El Pasoan named Tia Johnson, who says, “I can’t believe El Paso would be so stupid to allow two people from the same party to represent the city.
 This is absolutely wrong for the people of El Paso.”

 She clearly means Republicans.
 I don't believe she'd have the same reaction if both of the candidates were Democrats.
-If your chief concern in a non-partisan race is the party of the two candidates rather than their proposed solutions to specific issues, then no lady, you're stupid.
+If your chief concern in a non-partisan race is the party of the two candidates rather than their proposed solutions to specific issues, then perhaps you should reassess where the stupidity lies.

 The real question is, what was the purpose of placing this story in the front page?
 What was the purpose to do an entire story about how these two candidates are both Republicans, have voted Republican in the past, and how there is such a thing as not voting?